In-patient luxury rehab center in Thailand

 Persons with addiction are often reluctant to change their behaviors because they lack motivation.
 In other words, before they even start their recovery journey, they automatically assume it’s going to fail, so there’s no reason to bother.

 Lack of motivation is one of the greatest obstacles that prevent a person from getting sober.
-When it comes to MI for addiction treatment, the main premise is that addicted persons are still aware of the negative consequences of their addiction, to some extent.
+When it comes to MI for addiction treatment, the main premise is that addicted persons are still aware of the negative consequences of their addiction, to a certain extent.

 3. Medication-assisted treatment (MAT)